 Plan for crowd effective stunts on for your sideline cheer team to perform throughout the game on the sidelines.
 Incorporate stunts into some of the sideline cheers to add variety!
 Plan stunt sequences or elite stunts for your cheer team to perform during quarter breaks or pregame.
 Be sure to check the surface that your cheer team will stunt on during the game on the sidelines to make sure it is safe to stunt on.

 The cheer team will look more professional and polished if they match.
 Matching makes a positive first impression that says we are professional and united.
+Cheerleaders should wear their hair in a way that is safe for what they are doing.
+A clean, slick back pony tail with a cheer bow is a classic, polished, and cohesive look.
+Be sure the hairstyles are inclusive for all members.

-Go to your school’s football field and have a mock football game day for the sideline cheer team!
+Go to your school’s football field and have a football game day for the sideline cheer team!
 This will help you and the cheer team feel more prepared and confident for a true game day setting.
 Doing a mock football game day run through for sideline cheer will help you to identify any hiccups so you can fix them before the game!

 What to practice during the Mock Football Game Day Run Through